- Academic Affairs

 Note: Only Direct Loans are eligible for repayment under Pay As You Earn and Public Service Loan Forgiveness.

-for the first year of repayment under Income-Based Repayment, Pay As You Earn and the Standard 10 year repayment plan.
-You will need your federal student loan history in order to obtain the most accurate estimates, click here to access your loan history via NSLDS.
+for the first year of repayment under Income-Based Repayment, Pay As You Earn, and the standard 10-year repayment plan.
+You will need your federal student loan history to obtain the most accurate estimates; click here to access your loan history via NSLDS.

 Pay As You Earn and Public Service Loan Forgiveness ▾

 Public Service Loan Forgiveness allows eligible borrowers to seek forgiveness of their remaining student loan debt ...

 after making 120 required monthly payments while working in a qualified public service career.
 By combining Pay As You Earn and Public Service Loan Forgiveness, eligible borrowers have access to more affordable monthly payments and loan forgiveness as early as 10 years from the start of repayment.